 First, it is rewarding.
 As a physical therapist, you make a huge impact on your patients’ lives by helping them manage their pain through treatments and preventing disability due to certain health conditions and other medical problems.

 In addition to this, physical therapy is a career that pays well – with a median salary of $89,440, depending on the state you work in, your level of education, area of expertise or specialization, and years of experience.
+Of course you’ll need to get to grips with the key aspects of PT billing in order to realize your earning potential in this field, which is more easily done thanks to modern medical billing software.

 Lastly, job security is an assurance in this field because there is a growing demand for patients who need physical therapists.
 According to the Bureau of Labor Statistics, the expected growth of physical therapy employment from 2019 to 2029 is 18 percent, with an estimated 47,000 job openings.